Detecting Acoustic Blackbody Radiation with an Optomechanical Antenna

-Before measuring the thermal noise of the device, we investigate the coupling of the acoustic blackbody to membrane modes via photoacoustic imaging~\cite{gusev1993,wang2017}.
-We coherently drive motion of one of the acoustic blackbodies via thermal expansion induced by applying a sinusoidally modulated heat load.
-The heat load is produced by absorbed light from an amplitude modulated laser shining on the acoustic blackbody.
-Acoustic energy from this drive is then radiated into the substrate and excites the membrane modes.
-The frequency dependent response of the membrane to this photoacoustic excitation of the acoustic blackbody is shown in Fig.~\ref{Spectrogram}.
-Consistent with our expectations, we observe that driving bath X strongly excites only the $(10,1)$ mode, while driving bath Y, strongly excites only the $(1,10)$ mode.
+Before measuring the thermal noise of the device, we investigate the coupling of the acoustic blackbody to membrane modes via photoacoustic imaging~\cite{Yao2014,gusev1993,wang2017}.
+We coherently drive motion of one of the acoustic blackbodies via thermal expansion induced by the absorption of approximately 100~mW of sinusoidally amplitude-modulated laser light, producing an AC heat load.
+Acoustic energy from this drive is then radiated into the substrate and excites the membrane modes well above their thermal noise floors.
+We sweep the frequency of the photoacoustic excitation and measure the response of the membrane as shown in Fig.~\ref{Spectrogram}.
+Consistent with our expectations, we observe that driving bath X strongly excites only the $(10,1)$ mode, while driving bath Y, strongly excites only the $(1,10)$ mode, showing that acoustic wave transduction in our device is highly directional.
 We expect this two-order-of-magnitude separation in response between the two mechanical modes to persist for thermal force noise exciting the baths.

 We note that our photoacoustic testing already represents a very sensitive ultrasonic receiver.
-While most ultrasonic transducers, operating in fluids, do not attain thermal noise limited sensitivity~\cite{Bowen2019}, our nanomechanical sensor, as shown below, registers thermally induced and other sources of external acoustic excitations in solids with high signal to noise ratio.
-From our finite element model, we estimate the intrinsic thermal noise limited sensitivity to the amplitude of resonant excitations in the substrate to be on the scale of $\mathrm{attometers}/\sqrt{\mathrm{Hz}}$.
+Previously, traditional piezoelectric ultrasonic transducers have been used in experiments focused on imaging applications of thermal acoustic radiation~\cite{Weaver2001, Mansfeld2009}.
+Such transducers are limited by intrinsic thermal and electronic amplifier noise and do not reach the regime where thermal radiation largely dominates the signal.
+Optomechanical transducers~\cite{Bowen2019} with low intrinsic dissipation and quantum-limited optical readout are able to reach this regime.
+In our device, the resonant thermal noise is well above the shot-noise-limited optical readout noise floor (Fig.~\ref{Schematic}(c)).
+Based on the ratio of intrinsic Q to radiatively damped Q and the measurements described below, the thermal acoustic noise dominates over intrinsic thermal noise by 2-3 orders of magnitude in our system.
+Using our finite element model, we estimate the intrinsic thermal noise limited sensitivity of our device to the amplitude of resonant excitations in the substrate to be on the scale of $\mathrm{attometers}/\sqrt{\mathrm{Hz}}$.

+We next investigate the ballistic transport of thermal acoustic radiation through the silicon substrate.
+We heat one of the blackbodies forming bath X with a 1~s pulse of laser light, which elevates the average temperature of bath X on the order of 10 K. This pulse is not amplitude modulated at the mechanical frequency.
+Here, acoustic radiation is generated by the thermal motion of the blackbody.
+The heating saturates with a time constant, $\tau_{BB}\sim 100$~ms, coming to equilibrium on a time scale and with a magnitude consistent with a simple 1D model for heat diffusion through the thickness of the blackbody.